lasersquad0/LogEngine2/README.md

    logger.InfoFmt("Positional args are {1} {0}..", "too", "supported");
    logger.InfoFmt("{:>8} aligned, {:<8} aligned", "right", "left");

     // Runtime log levels
-   logger.SetLogLevel(LogEngine::Levels::llInfo);  // set log level for all logger sinks to llInfo logger.Debug("This message should not be displayed!");
+    logger.SetLogLevel(LogEngine::Levels::llInfo);  // set log level for logger and for all its sinks logger.Debug("This message should not be displayed!");
+    logger.SetLogLevel(LogEngine::Levels::llTrace, false);  // set log level for logger only logger.Debug("This message should not be displayed because sink will not print it due to log level!");
-   logger.SetLogLevel(LogEngine::Levels::llTrace);  // set specific logger's log level (for all sinks) logger.Debug("This message should be displayed..");
+    logger.SetLogLevel(LogEngine::Levels::llTrace);  // set log level for logger and for all its sinks logger.Debug("This message should be displayed..");

    logger.SetPattern("%LOGLEVE% %LOGLEVEL% %DATETIME% %LOGLEVEL% [%THREAD%] %MSG%");
    logger.Info("This an info message with custom log line format");